 Keep your eyes peeled.
 Look for the opportunity to do something good for someone you may never meet.
 For if we act kindly in exchange for gratitude, one could argue there is little kindness in the deed at all.

 We never met the family for which we served.
 And we’re kind of glad it worked out this way.
 I think it would have created an unnecessary sense of compulsion on our part to serve them because we knew them.
 And maybe there would have been a pressured sense of gratitude on their part to thank us excessively.

 The way it worked out, we simply did a job at hand because it needed to be done.
 Now they can get back to worrying about the meals and the wake-ups and the getting to places on time.
 We can’t help with those things.
 But at least the weeds are laid low for a little while!

 Like what you’ve read?
-Please consider DONATING to help us continue to help people on the side of the road!
+Please consider DONATING to help us continue to help people in any way we can as we travel!